josevill/Developers-Usefull-Stuff/Links.md

 * http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js | How do i get started with NodeJS post @ Stackoverflow with a load of links of guides, books, talks and more.
 # TBD
 * http://thenextweb.com/dd/2015/02/18/300-awesome-free-things-massive-list-free-resources-know/

+## jQuery
+* https://github.com/AllThingsSmitty/jquery-tips-everyone-should-know/ | jQuery tips and good ways to use it.